-Water quality modeling was performed to estimate pollutant loads for bacteria, total suspended solids (TSS), total nitrogen (TN), and total phosphorus (TP).
-The models evaluate loads from the land surface and also in the creek to define the relationship between stormwater runoff and creek water quality.
-Modeling is necessary to identify the pollutant sources and location within the watershed.
-This information can then help define the appropriate water quality measures and their location to maximize water quality improvements.
-Modeling for flood management is not included in this project as it is outside the scope of the project and is being conducted by the COA as part of the Shoal Creek Risk Reduction effort from 15th Street to Lady Bird Lake.
+Surface water quality modeling was performed to estimate pollutant loads for bacteria, total suspended solids (TSS), total nitrogen (TN), and total phosphorus (TP).
+The models evaluate loads from the land surface and in the creek to define the relationship between stormwater runoff and creek water quality.
+Modeling was necessary to identify the pollutant sources and location within the watershed.
+This information was then used to define the appropriate water quality measures and their location to maximize water quality improvements.
+Modeling for flood management was not included in this project as it is outside the scope of the project and is being conducted by the COA as part of the Shoal Creek Risk Reduction effort from 15th Street to Lady Bird Lake.

 The Final Modeling Report found in Appendix B presents the data sources, modeling approach, hydrologic data, computed loads, and load reductions for a potential management strategy to address the watershed challenges described in Section 1.
-Modeling was performed using the Water Research Foundation Systems Effectiveness and Life-cycle Evaluation of Costs Tool (SELECT) and Load Duration Curves (LDC) for constituents.
+Modeling was performed using the Water Research Foundation's Systems Effectiveness and Life-cycle Evaluation of Costs Tool (SELECT) and Load Duration Curves (LDC).
 The models were applied to existing and future land use conditions in the Shoal Creek watershed and will serve as key tools in evaluating water quality management strategies.
-Existing and future pollutant loads were modeled by SELECT for each of the 12 subareas (Figure 16) and are summarized in the report tables.
-Load duration curves were developed at the 12th Street stream gage where data were obtained from the United States Geological Survey (USGS) and the COA.
-The LDC tool is based on measured water quality and flow to help define creek health and serve as a basis to assess potential watershed improvements and resulting benefit to water quality.
+Existing and future pollutant loads were modeled by SELECT for each of the 12 subareas (Figure 10) and are summarized in Table 4.
+LDCs were developed at the 12th Street stream gage where data were obtained from the United States Geological Survey (USGS) and the COA.
+The LDC tool was based on measured water quality and flow to help define creek health and serves as a basis to assess potential watershed improvements and resulting benefits to water quality.

-LoadEST, a USGS program, was used to determine the total instream pollutant load for the watershed.
+Load Estimator (LoadEST), is a FORTRAN program for estimating constituent loads in streams and rivers, which was developed by USGS.
+LoadEST was used to determine the total instream pollutant load for the watershed.
 Results from SELECT and LoadEST were used to calculate load reductions from Shoal Creek management measures.
 A source to stream (source:stream) ratio was calculated by dividing the total source load for the watershed by the total instream load.
 This factor was applied to load reductions from management measures that are not adjacent to the stream to account for the natural processes that occur on the land between the management measure and the waterbody.

-SELECT Model
+SELECT Tool

-SELECT is a planning level spreadsheet tool with a focus on limiting the extent and complexity of input data needed to generate results for pollutant loadings and BMP effectiveness within a watershed area.
+SELECT is a spreadsheet tool with a focus on limiting the extent and complexity of input data needed to generate results for pollutant loadings and BMP effectiveness within a watershed area.
+SELECT results highlight subwatersheds that have the highest potential to contribute E. coli based on land-use distribution of the potential contributing sources.
+SELECT does not estimate actual land contribution of E. coli to the stream.
 The tool can be used in the early planning stage and model output can provide guidance on the impacts of new watershed development and retrofits/watershed programs to manage runoff quality.
-SELECT is an appropriate tool when making decisions/recommendations on the potential location and type of best management practices and when it is necessary to make an approximation.
+SELECT is an appropriate tool when making decisions and recommendations on the potential location and type of best management practices.

 Continuous hourly precipitation data from the National Climatic Data Center for the Austin Camp Mabry station were downloaded for approximately a ten-year period (10/2000 to 9/24/2010).
-Monthly evaporation rates were downloaded from the Texas Water Development Board (TWDB), and the average monthly evaporation from 2001 - 2011 was used in the model.
+Monthly evaporation rates were downloaded from the Texas Water Development Board (TWDB), and the average monthly evaporation from 2001 - 2011 was used in the SELECT tool.